 - Front master cylinder may be altered or replaced from those fitted to the homologated motorcycle. - Rear master cylinder may be altered or replaced from those fitted to the homologated motorcycle. - Front calipers may be altered or replaced from those fitted to the homologated motorcycle. - Rear calipers may be altered or replaced from those fitted to the homologated motorcycle. - Brake pads or shoes may be altered or replaced from those fitted to the homologated motorcycle. - Brake shoes and brake couplings may be altered or replaced from those fitted to the homologated motorcycle. - The split of the front brake lines for both front brake calipers must be made at/or above the lower fork bridge (lower triple clamp). - Brake discs may be altered or replaced from those fitted to the homologated motorcycle.
 Only ferrous materials are allowed for brake discs.
-The use of exotic alloy materials for discs and brake calipers (i.e. aluminium beryllium etc.) is not allowed. - Anti-Lock Braking Systems (ABS) are not permitted. - Brake lever protection is optional.
+The use of exotic alloy materials for discs and brake calipers (i.e. aluminium beryllium etc.) is not allowed. - Anti-Lock Braking Systems (ABS) are not permitted. - Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.